 Various applications (e.g., TMN, ASON, etc.) require a packet-based communication network to transport information between various components.
-For example, the TMN requires a communication network, which is referred to as the management communication network (MCN) to transport management messages between TMN components (e.g., NEF component and OSF component).
-ASON requires a communication network, which is referred to as the signalling communication network (SCN) to transport signalling and routing messages between ASON components (e.g., CC components and RC components).
+For example, the TMN requires a communication network, which is referred to as the management communication network (MCN) to transport management messages between TMN components (e.g., network element function (NEF) component and operations support function (OSF) component).
+ASON and MPLS-TP require communication networks, which are referred to as signalling communication networks (SCNs) to transport signalling and routing messages between functional control plane components (e.g., connection controller (CC) components and routing controller (RC) components).
 This Recommendation specifies data communication functions that can be used to support one or more application's communication network.

-The data communication functions provided in this Recommendation support connection-less network services.
+The data communication functions provided in this Recommendation support connectionless network services.
 Additional functions may be added in future versions of this Recommendation to support connection-oriented network services.